hrs00/chat_server/README.md

 ## About

-chat_server is program that is built to be hosted on AWS EC2 instance and lets client access a text-based interface to talk with other clients connected to chat_server over TCP.
+chat_server is a program that is built to be hosted on AWS EC2 instance and lets client access a text-based interface to talk with other clients connected to chat_server over TCP.
 The repository has an EC2 initialization script that creates EC2 instance with all it's required components.

 ## Requisites